-Percentage of holding Name of subsidiary Country of incorporation Principal activities 2021 2020 Al Corniche Marine Club Company K.S.C.C.
+Percentage of holding Name of subsidiary Country of incorporation Principal activities 2022 2021 Al Corniche Marine Club Company K.S.C.C.
 State of Kuwait Health Club 87.457% 87.457% RAM Three Real Estate Company K.S.C.C. (a) State of Kuwait Real estate 97% 97% Sezva International Restaurant Company W.L.L.
-State of Kuwait Hospitality 98% 98% Mekse For Real Estate Development Holding S.A.L.and its subsidiary Lebanon Real estate 100% 100% Taamer Hospitality for Hotel Management S.A.E. (under liquidation) Egypt Hospitality 100% 100% Taamer Hotel Management Company and Consultancy S.A (under liquidation) Morocco Hospitality 100% 100%
+State of Kuwait Hospitality 98% 98% Mekse For Real Estate Development Holding S.A.L. and its subsidiary Lebanon Real estate 100% 100% Taamer Hospitality for Hotel Management S.A.E. (under liquidation) Egypt Hospitality 100% 100% Taamer Hotel Management Company and Consultancy S.A (under liquidation) Morocco Hospitality 100% 100%

 (a) The Parent Company effectively owns 100% equity interest in the above entities.
 Accordingly, the consolidated financial statements have been prepared on this basis.
 The ownership of the remaining equity interest in these subsidiaries is registered in the name of related parties as nominees.
-However, the Parent Company is the beneficial owner for 100% equity interest.
+However, the Parent Company is the beneficial owner for 100% equity interest, according to waiver letter from non-controlling interest.